Private Prediction via PAC Privacy: Background

-As discussed previously, given the MI budget $B$, \cref{eq:delta<=mi} allows us to numerically solve for the upper bound on the adversary's success rate $(1-\delta_{A,i})$.
-In particular, if $P_S$ is specified s.t. $\forall i, \Pr(u_i\in S)=1/2$, i.e., the prior success rate is $1-\delta_{0,i}=50\%$, a budget of $B=2^{-2}$ provably limits the MIA success rate to 83.78\%.
-Tightening to $B=2^{-10}$ reduces this bound to 52.21\%, and an extremely strict budget of $B=2^{-32}$ results in a guarantee of $\approx 50.001\%$, virtually indistinguishable from random guessing.
-These bounds apply simultaneously to every individual data point in $U$, as the prior success rate is uniform across the population.
-For context, $(\epsilon,\delta)$-DP~\cite{dwork2014algorithmic} also theoretically bounds MIA success by $1-(1-\delta)/(1+e^{\epsilon})$~\cite{mayuri2025sp}: $(1,10^{-5})$-DP provably limits MIA success to 73.11\%, while $(0.1, 10^{-5})$-DP reduces it to 52.50\%. \cref{fig:mi_to_mia} illustrates the theoretical upper bounds on MIA success rate across different MI budgets as well as their corresponding DP parameters.
-While the privacy notions differ semantically, we provide these comparable DP parameters throughout the paper to serve as a familiar reference for our PAC privacy guarantees.
-We provide a more comprehensive discussion on DP in \cref{sec:related}.
+Membership inference for any user $u_i$ is then a specific instance of the attack criterion $\rho$ in \cref{def:pac}, so \cref{thm:post_adv_mi} applies directly.
+Given an MI budget $B$, \cref{eq:delta<=mi} upper-bounds the adversary's success rate $(1-\delta_{A,i})$.
+In particular, if $P_S$ is specified such that $\Pr(u_i\in S)=1/2$ for all $i$ --- that is, every example in $U$ has a 50\% probability to be selected for training --- the prior success rate is $1-\delta_{0,i}=50\%$.
+Then a budget of $B=2^{-2}$ provably limits MIA success to 83.78\%; tightening to $B=2^{-10}$ reduces this bound to 52.21\%, and an extremely strict budget of $B=2^{-32}$ yeilds $\approx 50.001\%$, virtually indistinguishable from random guessing.
+These bounds apply simultaneously to every individual in $U$, since the prior success rate is uniform across the population.
+For context, $(\epsilon,\delta)$-DP~\cite{dwork2014algorithmic} likewise provably bounds MIA success, by $1-(1-\delta)/(1+e^{\epsilon})$~\cite{mayuri2025sp}: $(1,10^{-5})$-DP limits MIA success to 73.11\%, while $(0.1, 10^{-5})$-DP reduces it to 52.50\%. \cref{fig:mi_to_mia} illustrates these upper bounds on MIA success rate across MI budgets and their corresponding DP parameters with matching MIA guarantees.
+While the privacy notions differ semantically, we follow the literature~\cite{mayuri2025sp} to report these comparable DP parameters throughout the paper to serve as a familiar reference for our PAC privacy guarantees.
+We defer more detailed discussions on DP to \cref{sec:related}.

+While we use MIA to demonstrate PAC privacy guarantees and follow the canonical literature~\cite{hanshen2023crypto,hanshen2024ccs,mayuri2025sp} to instantiate a subsampling-based input distribution --- $P_S$ ranges over subsets of $U$ --- the guarantee itself is MIA-specific. \cref{thm:post_adv_mi} is \emph{attack agnostic}: MI budget $B$ bounds the posterior advantage of \emph{any} inference attack on the training data, and can be cast to a concrete success bound after computing the prior success rate.
+Group MIA is one such case: its prior is lower than the individual 50\%, so the same budget $B$ yields a \emph{tighter} bound, whereas DP must resort to group privacy via composition.
+We discuss various privacy guarantees for our instantiation in \cref{sec:privacy_guarantees}.